tideconf/tide/README.md

 * Data Types and Validation: Built-in support for common data types and validation rules.
 * Scalability and Performance: Optimized for both small and large configuration files.
 * Error Handling and Feedback: More informative error messages and debugging support.
-* Versioning and Backward Compatibility: In-built versioning for configuration schemas to ensure backward compatibility.
-* Security: Designed to prevent common security issues found in JSON and YAML parsers.
+* Security: Designed to prevent common security issues found in JSON and YAMLparsers, by use of strict type checking and validation.

 ### Syntax and Features:

 * Minimalistic Braces: Use a mix of indentation and minimalistic braces to balance between YAML's readability and JSON's structure.
 * Type Annotations: Allow explicit type annotations for values to ensure type safety and validation.
 * Comments and Documentation: Support both inline and block comments, and special annotations for documenting sections of the configuration.
-* Import Statements: Allow importing configurations from other files to support modularity.
-* Environment Variable Integration: Native support for environment variable interpolation.
-* Schema Definitions: Introduce schema definitions within the configuration file for self-contained validation rules.
-* First-class Function Support: Unlike JSON and TOML, support simple functions or lambda expressions for dynamic configurations.
-* Built-in Extensions for Common Use Cases: Provide extensions for common configuration scenarios like database connections, API keys, etc.

 ## Examples